Everything you need to know about reviewing your cover

 Our eligible members will receive a 2% discount for every year that they’re aged less than 30, up to a maximum of 10% for those aged 18-25.
 And, the best part is if they remain on an age-based discount policy, they’ll retain that discounted rate until they turn 41, where it will then be gradually phased out at a rate of 2% per year.

 If you think you need to be new to nib to benefit, think again.
-It will also apply to all current eligible members aged 18-29 from 1 April 2019.
+The discount applies to all current eligible members aged 18-29.

 If you’re healthy and not expecting to go to hospital anytime soon, or just looking for a way to reduce the cost of your health insurance, you can opt for a higher excess in exchange for a lower premium.

-From 1 April 2019, nib members will be given the option to increase their maximum excess limit from $500 to $750 for singles, and from $1,000 to $1,500 for couples or families.
+As of 1 April 2019, nib members have the option to increase their maximum excess limit from $500 to $750 for singles, and from $1,000 to $1,500 for couples or families.
 Once again, this is an optional reform, so if you’re with another health fund, this might not apply.
 Increasing your maximum excess is completely voluntary, so if you’re satisfied with your current excess amount, you don’t have to do a thing.

 If you’re unsure where to start when it comes to comparing health insurance policies, this next reform is for you.